Master's in International Development Co-coordinator

 Fulya's work is situated at the intersection of comparative politics and international studies with a particular emphasis on the political economy of development.
-Broadly, she is interested in how investment policies across emerging economies are transformed in face of global pressures, and how political actors respond to these challenges at the local and national level.
-Her current research examines the implications of South-South capital flows on development with a focus on Islamic Financial Institutions.
+Broadly, she is interested in how investment policies across emerging economies are transformed in face of global pressures, and how political actors respond to these challenges at the local and national levels.
+Her current research examines the implications of capital flows on development.

 Background and education

 - (2000) BA, Bogazici University, Political Science and International Rels.

 - January-June 2016.
 Spanish Ministry of Education, Jose Castillejo Mobility Grant.

 - 2014.
 American Political Science Association Meeting Travel Grant.